-You can then say the number of the desired one.

-If you wish to affect all matches at once, you can say "choose all".
+You then say the number of the desired one.
+If you wish to affect all at once, say "choose all".
 (If you want the numbers to disappear, say "cancel", click your mouse, or just keep dictating.)

-Saying "undo that" undoes the change for just the last instance of <xyz>.
-To undo the change to all instances, say "undo all".
+Saying "undo that" undoes the change for just the last instance.
+To undo the change to all, say "undo all".

 Note: "Choose all" cannot work for "select" or for "insert before/after".
-If you wish to replace several instances, you may want to explore your application's capabilities for replacing, including specific capitalization (the illustration below is from Microsoft Word 2010).
+If you wish to replace several instances, you may want to explore your application's capabilities for replacing, including specific capitalization.